swcarpentry/hg-novice/02-collab.md

 Pulling has no effect in this case because the two repositories are already synchronized.
-If someone else had pushed some changes to the repository on BitBucket, though, this command would download them to our local repository.
+If someone else had pushed some changes to the repository on Bitbucket, though, this command would download them to our local repository.